Some Unique Things About Panama

 14. Possibly the only place in the world where you can buy a snow cone (with a condensed milk spiral topping) for a quarter.

-15. You can take the bus downtown for a quarter, but you might not have a seat.
+15. You could have taken the bus downtown for a quarter, but you might not have had a seat.

 16. You can afford to hire a seamstress or tailor.